rexyim/notes/nslookup.md

 </ul>
 </blockquote>
 <blockquote>
-<p>The interactive more is way more fun than the non-interactive one.
+<p>The interactive is way more fun than the non-interactive one.
 Obviously, if you have a simple query you can get it done with non-interactive mode for e.g</p>
 </blockquote>
 <pre><code>C:\Users\a..........r&gt;nslookup google.com
     Server:  $.$.$.$
     Address:  #.#.#.#
-</code></pre><p>Non-authoritative answer:<br>
+</code></pNon-authoritative answer:<br>
 Name:    <a href="http://google.com">google.com</a><br>

     Addresses:  2607:f8b0:4002:c02::71<br>
 2607:f8b0:4002:c02::8b<br>
 2607:f8b0:4002:c02::66<br>
 108.177.122.138<br>